Ubudu/IOS-Mesh-SDK/README.md

 # IOS-Mesh-SDK

-Ubudu mesh SDK for iOS allows devices to establish a connection to a mesh network and to send messages through it.
+ubudu Mesh SDK for iOS allows devices to connect to a Mesh network, in order to create two-way communication.

+The following details the steps to add Mesh capability to your iOS app.

+To help you further, we're giving you an [Example](https://github.com/Ubudu/IOS-Mesh-SDK/tree/master/Example) of sample implementation code.

-### System and hardware requirements
+## System and hardware requirements

 For iBeacon related features:

-iOS 7.0 or higher (IOS 7.1.2 or iOS 8.0+ recommended) iPhone 4S / iPad 3rd generation / iPad mini / iPod touch 5th generation, or any more recent device.
+- iOS 7.0 or higher (IOS 7.1.2 or iOS 8.0+ recommended).

+- iPhone 4S / iPad 3rd generation / iPad mini / iPod touch 5th generation, or any more recent device.

+## Configure your Mesh network

+First of all, you have to prepare your uBeacon Mesh devices, and to setup the Mesh network properties from the [ubudu Manager](https://manager.ubudu.com/).
+If you're following the step-by-step instructions in ubudu's Knowledge Base, then you should already have done it.
+Go straight to the next chapter.

+Otherwise:

+Once logged in, go to the tab 'Devices', 'Edit' the beacon you want to configure, then you'll reach the **Mesh network settings** at the bottom of the page.
+Now, you'll be able to setup :

+- The UUID of the Mesh network
+- The Mesh network settings
+- The beacon ID in the Mesh network
+- Indicate if the node is connected to the Internet

-## I. Adding the Ubudu SDK to a project.
+## Add the SDK to a project

-Starting to use the ubudu mesh SDK on iOS native app should be a few minutes to process.
+Setting up the ubudu Mesh SDK on an iOS native app only takes a few minutes, either using CocoaPods (recommended) or manually.

 ### Using CocoaPods

-This is the prefered and simplest way to get started.
-Just add the following line to your Podfile

-`pod 'UbuduMeshSDK'` then execute `pod install`.
+This is the easiest way to get started.
+Add to your Podfile the line `pod 'UbuduMeshSDK'`, then execute `pod install`.

-If you are not already using CocoaPods for your project you can get started by reading the [CocoaPods documentation](https://guides.cocoapods.org/).
+If you are not already using CocoaPods for your project, you can get started by reading the [CocoaPods documentation](https://guides.cocoapods.org/).

 ### Manually

-If you don't want to use CocoaPods you can install the SDK manually by following the instructions bellow.
+If you don't want to use CocoaPods, you can manually install the SDK:

-1. Drag & drop the **UbuduMeshSDK.framework** folder into the Frameworks folder of your project in XCode.
-Check the **"Copy items into destination group's folder (if needed)"** option.
+1. **Drag & drop the *UbuduMeshSDK.framework* folder** into the "Frameworks" folder of your project in XCode.
+If needed, check the "Copy items into destination group's folder" option.

-2. Add the following list of frameworks and libraries to your project if they are not already present.
+2. **Add the following list of frameworks and libraries** to your project, if not already displayed.
 	 - "Foundation"
 	 - "CoreBluetooth"

-3. In the project settings go to : `"General"->"Your Target"->"Build Settings"->"(All)"->"Other Linker Flags"` Then add the following flags: `-ObjC`.
+3. In your project settings, follow the steps `"General"` > `"Your Target"` > `"Build Settings"` > `"(All)"` > `"Other Linker Flags"`.
+Then, add the flag `-ObjC`.

-## II.
-Project configuration

-First of all, you have to prepare your beacons and setup the mesh properties from the [manager plateform](https://manager.ubudu.com/).

-Basicly you need to configure in **Mesh network settings**.

-- Setup Mesh Network Id.
-- Setup Mesh General Settings.
-- Setup the beacon id in the mesh network.
-- Setup the Mesh relay node

-## III.
-Get started with the SDK - Objective-C.
+## Import the SDK

+Import the SDK in the header file.

-Import SDK : `#import <UbuduMeshSDK/UbuduMeshSDK.h>`
+`#import <UbuduMeshSDK/UbuduMeshSDK.h>`

+## Start/stop the service

+To use Mesh in your app you need to start the service :`UBeaconMeshManager * meshManager`

+It may done by calling  `[self.meshManager startScanning]`.

+`startScanning` method starts the search for enabled Mesh beacons.

+To stop searching for Mesh beacons, call the `stopScanning` method.

+## Discover nearby Mesh beacons

+`UBUMeshBeaconManagerDelegate` provides callback method which you can implement to receive events from the ubudu Manager:

+Implement the method below to receive events relevant to your application :
+`- (void)meshManager:(UBUMeshBeaconManager *)meshManager didUpdateVisibleAndConnectableNodes:(NSArray *)meshNodes;`

+`meshManager` method callbacks :

+- `meshNodes` : array of objects of `UBUMeshBeacon` class

+## Send a message

-In order to use the method :
+To send message through a Mesh network, use the following method :
-`sendMeshMEssage`.

-_Few properties are required and set previously from the manager plateform_

 ```
 - (void)sendMeshMessage:(NSString *)meshMessage